Skip to main content

 Process Optimisation

-This page covers the methods for capturing, measuring, and improving processes.
+This section covers the methods for capturing, measuring, and improving processes.
 For terminology definitions, see Naming Standards.

 Four levels, from strategic to tactical: